FDM 3D printing techniques, like skirting, can improve build outcomes.

 Print Speed: This setting determines how quickly your raft will be 3D printed.
 To maximize bed adhesion, a slower printing speed is suggested.

 Minimizes the risk of warping for parts made on non-heated build platforms.
+By providing additional support and stability, a raft can increase the likelihood of a successful print, saving time, material, and frustration.

 The bottom layer of your 3D printed part may have a rougher surface than if it was 3D printed directly on a smooth build surface.
+So it may require additional post-processing, such as sanding or filing, to achieve a smooth and clean finish.

 While removal of the raft can be easy, simply peeling away from the 3D printed part, that is not always the case.
 Removal of the raft can be difficult and time-consuming.
 In worst-case scenarios, it can even damage or break the final printed object.